Top Rated Assisted Living Communities by City

-To determine one’s Medicaid eligibility or to find a Medicaid planner, please use the free service provided by the American Council on Aging.
-To better understand the services Medicaid Planners provide and when it is appropriate or necessary to use their services, please continue reading.
+To determine one’s Medicaid eligibility or to find a Medicaid Planner, please use the free service provided by the American Council on Aging.
+To better understand the services Medicaid Planners provide and when it is appropriate or necessary to use their services, please continue reading…

-Medicaid Planners help clients structure their financial resources and prepare documentation to ensure the best possibility of being accepted into the Medicaid program.
+Medicaid Planners help clients structure their financial resources and prepare documentation to ensure the greatest possibility of being accepted into the Medicaid program.
 They create trusts, manage asset transfers, and convert countable assets into exempt assets to ensure eligibility and preserve a family’s resources.
 They can also protect a family home from Medicaid recovery.

-As an example, in many states, one Medicaid eligibility factor is the value of one’s countable assets; the limit is approximately $2,000 for a single applicant.
+As an example, in many states, one Medicaid eligibility factor is the value of one’s countable assets.
+The limit is approximately $2,000 for a single applicant.
 It is not necessary to hire a planner if the applicant has less than $2,000 in countable assets.
 In addition, free application assistance would be available.

 If the applicant has countable assets between $2,000 and $15,000 (or $30,000 if married), one can probably avoid retaining paid Medicaid planning help by engaging in self-planning.
 There is a simple option called an irrevocable funeral trust.
-This is essentially pre-paying a funeral and all the associated expenses.
-The family simply allocates the amount of money by which they are over the Medicaid limit to the irrevocable funeral trust Medicaid no longer considers that money a “countable asset", and they are no longer over the Medicaid limit.
+This is essentially prepaying a funeral and all the associated expenses.
+The family simply allocates the amount of money by which they are over the Medicaid limit to the irrevocable funeral trust.
+Medicaid no longer considers that money a “countable asset” and they are no longer over the Medicaid limit.
 Learn more about this option.

-Having countable assets over the limit is just one reason a family may elect to hire a Medicaid planner.
+Having countable assets over the limit is just one reason a family may elect to hire a Medicaid Planner.
 Being over the income limit is another common reason.
 Similar to the irrevocable funeral trust strategy described above, there are approaches that can be taken when the applicant has income in excess of the limit, but is still unable to afford their cost of care.

-Here, we examine the question of whether to work with a Medicaid planner in four different situations that are common among families with aging loved ones.
+Here, we examine the question of whether to work with a Medicaid Planner in four different situations that are common among families with aging loved ones.

 When Only One Spouse Requires Care

 The cost of caring for one spouse can very quickly exceed a couple’s total resources.
 That said, the couple’s primary home is exempt from Medicaid’s asset limit, given one of the spouses remains living in the home.
 In addition, to protect the healthy spouse financially, there are spousal impoverishment rules in place for couples in which one spouse is applying for nursing home Medicaid or a home and community based services Medicaid waiver.
 This includes both an income allowance and a resource allowance for the non-applicant spouse.
-This separation of resources and allocation of income is necessary and unfortunately sometimes complicated.
+This separation of resources and allocation of income is necessary.
+And is unfortunately sometimes complicated.

 When Both Spouses Require Care

-A Healthy Couple doing Long Term Planning
+A Healthy Couple Doing Long Term Planning

-For healthy families wishing to preserve some of their assets for their children and grand-children, working with a Planner is helpful, but not critical.
+For healthy families wishing to preserve some of their assets for their children and grandchildren, working with a planner is helpful, but not critical.
 Without an immediate need for care, families are more likely to be able to plan themselves without professional guidance.
 It is worth noting that a mistake in planning can impact eligibility for as long as 5 years (2.5 years in California).
 This is because Medicaid has a look-back period.
-If one is not confident in their family’s ability to manage some complex legal and financial techniques, using a Planner is advised.
+If one is not confident in their family’s ability to manage some complex legal and financial techniques, using a planner is advised.

 A Single Person with no Assets or Income (regardless of their health)

-At the other end of spectrum are Elderlaw Attorneys whose fees can be as low as $3,000 and as high as $10,000.
+At the other end of the spectrum are Elderlaw Attorneys, whose fees can be as low as $3,000 and as high as $10,000.
 This is a high cost for a family that is struggling to pay for care.
-However, as Attorneys will point out, the cost is often less than the cost of one month of nursing home care.
+However, as attorneys will point out, the cost is often less than the cost of one month of nursing home care.

 Most Medicaid Planners start the process with a free consultation in which they will discuss the health status and financial resources of the individual who is applying, or will someday apply, for Medicaid.
 They establish the likelihood of success, as well as the positive impact they can have on preserving a client’s assets.
-They use this information to determine whether or not to accept the prospective client and to provide a cost estimate for their services.
+They use this information to determine whether to accept the prospective client and to provide a cost estimate for their services.